XITRIX/Moonlight-Switch/README.md

 3. Launch hbmenu over *Title Redirection* (for FULL RAM access);
 4. Launch moonlight.

+# Discord
+Feel free to join [Moonlight discord server](https://discord.gg/fmtcVPzaG4), you will find me there in "switch-help" channel

 # Controls
 ## Mouse
 With touch screen you can move your coursor.